GuochenLiao/TinNews/README.md

 # TinNews

-A Instagram Flavor News app based on Google Component Architectural MVVM Pattern Built the Room Database with LiveData & ViewModel to support local cache and offline model!
+A Instagram Flavor News app based on Google Component Architectural MVVM Pattern.
+Built the Room Database with LiveData & ViewModel to support local cache and offline model!